Alfred Piesse: Politics and later life

 Piesse entered parliament at the 1911 state election, defeating the sitting Speaker of the Legislative Assembly, Timothy Quinlan, in the seat of Toodyay.
-Elected as a member of Liberal Party, he joined the Country Party upon its formation in 1914, and became one of its first members in parliament.
+Elected as a member of the Liberal Party, he joined the Country Party upon its formation in 1914, and became one of its first members in parliament.
 In March 1915, Piesse was elected deputy leader of the party, at the same time as Francis Willmott was elected leader.
 He remained deputy leader under Tom Harrison, who replaced Willmott in July 1919, but in May 1921 was replaced by Alec Thomson, instead becoming party whip.

 The Country Party split into two rival factions in 1923, with Piesse joining the Ministerial faction (comprising supporters of the coalition with the Nationalist Party).
 However, at the 1924 state election, he was defeated by John Lindsay, a member of the opposing Executive faction of the party.
 A few months after his defeat in Toodyay, Piesse stood for election to the Legislative Council, but was again defeated, losing to Hector Stewart in South-East Province.

 He eventually retired to Kendenup, a small town in the Great Southern.
 He died there in June 1939, aged 72.
 A nephew, Harold, was also a member of parliament in Western Australia and a second nephew, Edmund Piesse was a Senator for Western Australia.